circonus/docs/content/circonus/on-premises/installation/installation.md

 ### Configuring A Backup Datacenter

-Configuring a backup datacenter requires some small updates to the primary DC to allow for multi-datacenter support.
+Configuring a backup datacenter requires some small updates to the primary datacenter to allow for multi-datacenter support.
 The primary and backup datacenters will have slightly different site.json files.
 To setup this initial support:

-1. The primary DC must have the top-level attribute `active_datacenter` set to `true` (JSON boolean).
+1. The primary datacenter must have the top-level attribute `active_datacenter` set to `true` (JSON boolean).
 The backup DC must have this set to `false`.
    If the attribute is absent, Hooper assumes there is a single DC and treats the current environment as if it were the only one.
    ```
    "id": "site",
    "domain": "example.com",